-If you are a fan of the Minnesota Timberwolves, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Minnesota Timberwolves have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the Minnesota Timberwolves.
+If you are a fan of the Minnesota Timberwolves, then you know that the only thing that matters right now is how they are expected to perform in the 2021 / 2022 season.
+Do the Minnesota Timberwolves have the star power to make it all the way to The NBA Finals in 2022?

 After their terrible season last year, which did result in them getting the first pick in the draft, Minnesota’s 2020-21 NBA Championship odds opened at +25000.
 Bettors thought this was too high and snapped up those odds, causing sportsbooks to decrease the odds to +15000 just before the draft in mid-November.